dustinpfister/blog_posts/_posts/threejs-materials.md

 ### Source is also on Github

-The source for this examples is [also on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-materials).
+The source for these examples is [also on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-materials) in my test threejs repo.
+This is also where I place all the source code that I work out for my many [other blog posts on various threejs topics](/categories/three-js/).

 ### Version number matters with three.js

-Three.js is a project in which the version number matters a whole lot as older posts on three.js often contain examples that will break on newer revisions and vise versa.
-When I first started writing this post I was using [three.js 0.91.0 (r91)](https://github.com/mrdoob/three.js/tree/r91), and the last time I came around to do some editing I was using r127.
+Threejs is a project in which the version number matters a whole lot as older posts on three.js often contain examples that will break on newer revisions and vise versa.
+When I first started writing this post I was using [three.js 0.91.0 (r91)](https://github.com/mrdoob/three.js/tree/r91).
+However the last time I came around to edit this post I updated all of the demos to what I have layed down for my [r146 style rules](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md).

 ### Mesh Materials